-(A) Belgian proceedings (overview per court entity)
+- (A) Belgian proceedings (overview per court entity) - 1.
+Company Court of Antwerp, section Antwerp

-Proceedings were initiated by ADB against LKI in order to recover the monies owed to it under the terminated credit facility (approximately USD 45 million in principal).
+On 16 March 2010, proceedings were initiated by ADB against LKI in order to recover the monies owed to it under the terminated credit facility (approximately USD 45 million in principal).
 LKB voluntarily intervened in this proceeding and claimed an amount of USD 350 million from ADB.
 LKI launched a counterclaim of USD 500 million against ADB (from which it claims any amount awarded to LKB must be deducted).